MSUSAzureAccelerators/AI-Powered-Insurance-Claims-Automation-Accelerator/README.md

 ## Process-Flow

 * Customer uses voice activated intelligent agent to file a new claim via the Chat bots
-* Customer uploads the claim related document (taking pictures or uploading the images from the library) via the bot (Driving License, Insurance Card, Service Estimate, Damage of the Windshield)
+* Customer uploads the claim related documents (Driving License, Insurance Card, Service Estimate, Damage of the Windshield) by taking pictures or uploading the images from the library via the bot
 * In the backend, the data is uploaded to **Azure Storage Services**
 * The logic app will process the uploaded documents and images from the blob storage
 * Logic app will
   * Extract the metadata from out of the box model related documents (like ID and Invoices)
   * Extract the metadata from the custom models (like insurance card)
-  * Data will be persisted and stored into data store(cosmos Db)
+  * Data will be persisted and stored into data store (Cosmos DB)
 * Cognitive Search Indexer will trigger index the documents
 * Custom UI provides the search capability into indexed document repository in Azure Search